Styling the application

 the CSS file where it belongs.
 We can use these same techniques for the "Edit"

-and "Delete" links inside of app/views/projects/show.html.erb
+and "Delete" links inside of app/views/projects/show.html.erb converting

 them to just this: